razach/CarKeep/docs/DEVELOPMENT.md

     *   [ ] Develop data migration scripts from JSON to the database.
     *   [ ] Update Flask API endpoints to interact with the database instead of JSON files.
     *   [ ] Implement robust error handling and data validation at the database level.

-## 3. Architecture & Technical Implementation

-### 3.1.
-Technology Stack

-*   **Backend**: Flask
-*   **Frontend**: HTML, CSS, JavaScript
-*   **Data Processing**: Pandas, NumPy
-*   **Data Storage**: JSON

-### 3.2.
-File Structure

-A detailed explanation of the file structure can be found in [FOLDER_STRUCTURE.md](FOLDER_STRUCTURE.md).

-### 3.3.
-Core Components

-*   **`app/`**: The Flask web application, including routes, templates, and static files.
-*   **`core/`**: The core business logic and calculation engine.
-*   **`data/`**: Data files, including `scenarios.json`.
-*   **`run.py`**: The entry point for running the Flask application.

-## 4. Database Design

-The current implementation uses a JSON file for data storage.
-A future enhancement is to migrate to a relational database (SQLite with SQLAlchemy).
-The detailed schema and migration plan can be found in [DATABASE_DESIGN.md](DATABASE_DESIGN.md).

-## 5. Project Roadmap & Implementation Plan

-### 5.1.
-High-Level Roadmap

-*   **Phase 1 (Complete)**: Foundational web application with core functionality.
-*   **Phase 2 (In Progress)**: Advanced features, including data validation and a backup system.
-*   **Phase 3 (Future)**: Database migration.
-*   **Phase 4 (Future)**: User accounts and scenario sharing.

-### 5.2.
-Current Status & Immediate Next Steps

-*   **Current Status**: All core CRUD operations are functional.
-The file structure has been cleaned up and organized.
-*   **Immediate Next Steps**:
-    1. Implement data validation for all JSON operations.
-    2. Create a simple backup system for the `scenarios.json` file.
-    3. Add data export functionality (e.g., to CSV or PDF).

-## 6. Frontend-Backend Decoupling Plan

-To improve maintainability and user experience, the long-term goal is to decouple the frontend and backend into two separate applications.
-The Flask backend will serve a REST API, and the frontend will be a single-page application (SPA).

-### Stage 1: API Expansion

-*   **Goal**: Expose all application functionality through a comprehensive REST API.
-*   **Tasks**:
-    *   Expand the existing Flask API to cover all CRUD operations for scenarios and state tax configurations.
-    *   Ensure all data needed by the frontend is available through the API.
-    *   Document the API endpoints and their usage.

-### Stage 2: Frontend Scaffolding

-*   **Goal**: Set up the foundation for the new frontend application.
-*   **Tasks**:
-    *   Create a new `frontend/` directory.
-    *   Initialize a new project using a modern JavaScript framework (e.g., React, Vue, or Svelte).
-    *   Create a basic project structure with components, services, and views.
-    *   Implement a simple component to fetch and display data from the Flask API (e.g., the list of scenarios) to verify the connection.

-### Stage 3: Gradual Component Migration

-*   **Goal**: Incrementally replace server-rendered pages with client-side components.
-*   **Tasks**:
-    *   Re-implement one feature at a time as a frontend component that consumes the API.
-    *   Start with a simple, self-contained feature, such as the "State Taxes" page.
-    *   Gradually migrate more complex features, like the scenario creation and editing forms.

-### Stage 4: Finalization and Cleanup

-*   **Goal**: Complete the migration and remove legacy code.
-*   **Tasks**:
-    *   Once all pages have been migrated to the SPA, remove the old Jinja2 templates.
-    *   Remove the parts of the Flask backend that were responsible for rendering templates.
-    *   Update the project's documentation to reflect the new, decoupled architecture.